 Pattern Name: Hole in the Barn Door

-Quilting: utility quilting throughout - hand pieced and hand-quilted
+Quilting: fussy quilting on the edges and self-quiltling throughout - hand pieced and hand-quilted

-Condition: Overall the piece is in fair condition for its age.
-There are obvious signs of fabric wear throughout.
-There is fraying to the edges and a few small holes.
-Despite this, the quilt is still strong.
-I am always amazed and how much and how long these textiles can last.
+Condition: Overall the piece is in good condition for its age.
+The quilt itself is quite sturdy, but there is one small hole on the front binding where some of the batting has come undone.
+The most significant area of wear is a spot of sun fade at the bottom right corner of the quilt.
+Overall the quilt is still strong and would be a great piece to use or display.
 This would not be a quilt to wash, but to leave outside in the sun (under a clean white sheet) for a few warm, sunny days.
 This is the traditional cleaning method for these types of quilts and would be appropriate here.